coalton-lang/coalton-website/content/post/20211010-introducing-coalton.md

     (fst ((function-power n fib-step) (Tuple 0 1)))))
 ```

-This is Coalton greeting you by making native use of Common Lisp functions.
+This is Coalton greeting you by making native use of Common Lisp functions:

 ```lisp
 (coalton-toplevel